AnmolSinha1201/Orbit/readme.md

 ### General Notes

 * Program is currently configured to use Paths2.txt
-* Path1.txt is a sample and produces result as 42
+* Paths1.txt is a sample and produces result as 42
+* Paths2.txt produces 270768